This level of control means that one bad setting can break Chrome. Or worse, malware can take over your whole browser.

 Should I get a third-party Mac cleanup tool?

 Normally you shouldn’t need one.
 Macs have built-in tools to clean up unwanted software, and many tools advertised as Mac cleanup tools simply do what your computer already does but slower and less securely.
+Many of them can be malware too.

 The exceptions are a good antivirus or malware detection tool, which we’ll talk about at the end of the post.